Tourism-and-Culture/Tourism-and-Culture/README.md

 ## Limitations

-- Some operational dashboards analyze the first page of rows returned by Supabase unless pagination is implemented[cite: 12].
+- Some operational dashboards analyze the first page of rows returned by Supabase unless pagination is implemented.
-- Milestone 3 transport and modal-shift data include synthetic or simulated project data[cite: 12].
+- Milestone 3 transport and modal-shift data include synthetic or simulated project data.
-- Forecasting is based on historical rolling patterns and is not a trained machine-learning model[cite: 12].
+- Forecasting is based on historical rolling patterns and is not a trained machine-learning model.

 ## Future Enhancements

-- Add pagination to analyze complete Supabase tables[cite: 12].
+- Add pagination to analyze complete Supabase tables.
-- Introduce trained forecasting models and model evaluation metrics[cite: 12].
+- Introduce trained forecasting models and model evaluation metrics.
-- Integrate real-time mobility, weather, traffic, and crowd-density feeds[cite: 12].
+- Integrate real-time mobility, weather, traffic, and crowd-density feeds.

 ## Team (Team 1)

-- Padma Priya[cite: 3, 10, 12]
+- Padma Priya *Team Lead*
-- Aditi Dhuria[cite: 3, 10, 12]
+- Aditi Dhuria
-- Madhusri Gone[cite: 3, 10, 12]
+- Madhusri Gone
-- Chaithanya E V[cite: 3, 10, 12]
+- Chaithanya E V
-- Raj Chandravanshi[cite: 6, 12]
+- Raj Chandravanshi

 ## Academic Context

-This project was developed as a team internship project on smart urban tourism and cultural intelligence[cite: 12].
+This project was developed as a team internship project on smart urban tourism and cultural intelligence.

 ## License

-This project is intended for academic and internship evaluation[cite: 12].
+This project is intended for academic and internship evaluation.